PiratesOnlineRewritten/Resources/README.md

-# Pirates Online Revolution Resources.
+# Pirates Online Rewritten Resources.
-This repository contains all the resource phase files for Pirates Online Revolution.
+This repository contains all the resource phase files for Pirates Online Rewritten.